AdobeDocs/experience-manager-64.en/help/assets/asseteditorx.md

 This example describes how to build a component that shows and displays the metadata of a loaded asset.

-1. Create a component folder in your projects directory, for example, **/apps/geometrixx/components/samplemeta**.
+1. Create a component folder in your projects directory, for example, `/apps/geometrixx/components/samplemeta`.
-1. Add **content.xml**:
+1. Add `content.xml` with the following snippet:

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>